-A light and lemony chicken soup with chicken meatballs, peas, and feathery egg strands is the best comfort food.
-An updated classic that’s fun for kids to help make and eat!
+A light and nourishing lemon chicken soup with chicken meatballs, peas, and feathery egg strands is the best comfort food.
+An updated classic that's fun for kids to help make and eat!
+(Skip to recipe.)

 Cooking with Meredith